 # SMTP Errors, Deferrals, and Throttling

-> SMTP errors and email delivery service responses explain whether a delivery problem is temporary, permanent, or caused by rate limits.
+> SMTP errors and email delivery service responses show whether a delivery problem is temporary, permanent, or caused by rate limits.

 - Human page: https://mailrith.com/guides/smtp-errors-deferrals-and-throttling